 The short answer to this question would be to workout somewhere in your “feeding window” or immediately before it.

+Recent research has shown that nutrient/protein timing around your workouts isn’t that important for muscle growth as we previously thought.
 Hitting your calories and macros for the day is way more important than when you eat.

 With that said though, to maximize your results it is recommended that you’re not delaying your post-workout meal more than 2 hours if you didn’t have a large pre-workout meal that day.